Application Models

 Click the button Save Changes.

-We can now add data relation rules to version V1 of this application model.
+We can now add data relation rules to version V1 of this Application Model.

 Since we selected a modelling connection and schema, XDM allows us to import